mozilla/uniffi-rs/docs/manual/src/Overview.md

 ## Design

-UniFFI requires to write an Interface Definition Language (based on [WebIDL](https://heycam.github.io/webidl/)) file describing the methods and data structures available to the targeted languages.
-This .udl (UniFFI Definition Language) file, whose definitions must match with the exposed Rust code, is then used to generate Rust *scaffolding* code and foreign-languages *bindings*.
-This process can take place either during the build process or be manually initiated by the developer.
+UniFFI requires you to declare the interface you want to expose to other languages using a restricted subset of Rust syntax, along with a couple of helper macros.
+This interface declaration is used to generate two things:

+* Alongside your hand-written Rust code, UniFFI will generate some Rust *scaffolding* that exposes your Rust datatypes and functions over a low-level C-compatible FFI.
+* For each target foreign language, UniFFI will use the interface declaration to generate *foreign-language bindings* that consume this low-level FFI and expose it via more idiomatic higher-level code in the target language.

 ![uniffi diagram](./uniffi_diagram.png)